 Points of interest

-Before the arrival of the tourists, agriculture and fisheries were always the main sources of income on the Costa Blanca.
-To show the fishermen of Villajoyosa when at sea where their houses stood, the houses were painted in all kinds of beautiful bright pastel colors.
-At the end of the last century, the cottages were fully refurbished and now look the same as before, perhaps even more beautiful.
-The pastel-colored cottages of Villajoyosa are worth a visit.
-If you are in Villajoyosa, a visit to the Valor factory (chocolate factory) is a must.
-Enjoy a fun tour of the museum and the chocolate factory and at the end of the tour you can enjoy a small tasting to experience other flavors.
+Villajoyosa Before the arrival of the tourists, agriculture and fishing were the main sources of income on the Costa Blanca.
+The fishermen painted their cottages in beautiful pastel colours so that when at sea they could distinguish their homes.
+These cottages have been refurbished and are worth a visit.
+A visit to the Valor chocolate factory is also a must.
+Take a fun tour of the museum and the chocolate factory and at the end of the tour you can enjoy a small tasting to experience other flavors.
 Be on time because you need to get an entry ticket if you want an English guided tour.
 The tour is held twice a day at 11.00 AM and at 16.00 PM, with limited capacity.